YoramHernalsteen/quick_commands/README.md

 * so `-l/-limit int` `search term` - Stackoverflow search, limit flag is optional.
 From default it returns 7 links.
 * lock - Locks the PC, windows only.

+## Known issues:
+Building certain commands on Mac will need: xcode-select (`xcode-select --install`).
+This will download the Command Line Tools.

 ## To-Do Commands

 * Eval